-Ex-Lawrence police officer’s certification revoked after allegations of bias against women
+Ex-Lawrence officer’s certification revoked for bias against women

 Share this post or save for later